 If an optional argument is passed, it will be used as the logger name instead of guesswork.
 This optional argument would be passed from the structlog.get_logger() call.
-For example structlog.get structlog.stdlib.render_to_log_kwargs(, , event_dict)
+For example structlog.get_logger("foo") would cause this method to be called with "foo" as its first positional argument.